Work rules we love to hate

 "Forced ranking.
 Forced ranking, sometimes call stack ranking, is a process of lining up your employees and comparing them to one another, best to worst.
 It"s easily the stupidest idea corporate and institutional weenies have ever come up with," Ryan argued.
 "You can"t work for a company that treats like you like a two-by-four stacked up against other pieces of lumber.
 People are unique and whole in themselves."

 "Frequent flier policies.
 Business travel is a grind.
 It"s not easy being on the road and leaving your life behind.
 Your employees earn every frequent-flyer mile their business travel entitles them to.
 Those miles are theirs, not their employer"s," wrote Ryan.
-"Any company stingy enough to steal its employees" frequent-flyer miles is not an employer that can grow your flame or take you to the next step on your path." judi online
+"Any company stingy enough to steal its employees" frequent-flyer miles is not an employer that can grow your flame or take you to the next step on your path." qigong

 John Neary, chief executive at CARite